 “JT went to Texas to help Marcus recover,” explained McCarey as he addressed the crowd from the back of a pickup truck.
 “Friday Marcus Lutrrell will be in Iowa to be at JT’s funeral.
 Remember JT.
 Keep him in your love.”

 With the sun a falling but nurturing presence, the colorful line of runners jogged south toward Fiesta Island.
 Some would go just one mile, others three, and some the entire seven-mile loop, covering the smooth pavement that snaked through the carpeted grass JT had run over so many times himself.

-And when the line of runners passed around the bend and out of sight, Mission Bay Park returned to its natural early evening rhythms with dogs straining at their leashes, children cruising by on the their bikes, older couples walking hand in hand, and jet skis rooster-tailing on the dancing waters.
+And when the line of runners passed around the bend and out of sight, Mission Bay Park returned to its natural early evening rhythms with dogs straining at their leashes, children cruising by on their bikes, older couples walking hand in hand, and jet skis rooster-tailing on the dancing waters.
 Each was an unknowing recipient of JT’s bravery and commitment, so very few custodians of the pain and loss of his passing.

 The green lawns along the bay lay silent once again as a soft off-shore breeze moved into the trees.
-Through the years our nation has dedicated similar spreads of green where white crosses and simple marble headstones bear witness, and gentle breezes caress memories of those who remain behind.
-But the factual language we use to describe either the place or the men say little if anything about the legacy of a man like JT Tumilson.
+Through the years, our nation has dedicated similar spreads of green where white crosses and simple marble headstones bear witness, and gentle breezes caress memories of those who remain behind.
+But the factual language we use to describe either the place or the men says little if anything about the legacy of a man like JT Tumilson.

 “You couldn’t help but fall in love with the guy,” is how Kevin McCarey chose to remember.
-Others will scratch his name into some wall, or doodle his initials on a piece of paper in endless variation while thinking of a name now caught somewhere between memory and legend.
+Others will scratch his name on some wall, or doodle his initials on a piece of paper in endless variation while thinking of a name now caught somewhere between memory and legend.